A

 and training is a political sound bite answer to the problems

-increasing number of poor, and those struggling under a
+and increasing number of poor, and those struggling under

-training were as vital as politicians tell us, and they are,
+were as vital as politicians tell us, and they are, why

-why is it that they are charging people to learn and/or to
+is it that they are charging people to learn and/or to obtain

-obtain a skill and telling us all that tertiary education and
+a skill and telling us all that tertiary education and training

-training cannot be afforded unless the students borrow money
+cannot be afforded unless the students borrow money from

-the European Union had degrees and technical skills, the
+and the European Union had degrees and technical skills,

-same as it is today.
-The fundamental problem is one of
+the same as it is today.
+The fundamental problem is

-income deficiency not lack of education and technical skills.
+one of income deficiency not lack of education and technical

 A good education is